uga-libraries/aip-aptrust/README.md

 Transform AIPs from the UGA Libraries' digital preservation system (ARCHive) to AIPs that can be ingested into APTrust to have geographically-distant storage.
 The AIPs are checked for if they meet APTrust requirements for maximum size and file/directory name length, additional bag metadata is added, and impermissible characters are replaced with underscores.
 The result of this script is tar files ready to ingest into APTrust.

-## Script Status

-* The script is tested on Windows 10 and Mac OS X.
-* AIPs made using this script have been successfully ingested into the APTrust demo.
-* Staff have not had an opportunity to provide feedback.

 ## Dependencies

 Install the bagit-python: pip install bagit